Lumirelle/gif/README.md

 Commands support now:

-- 'merge-into', 'mi': Merge current branch into target branch, push to remote and back to source branch.
+- 'merge-into', 'mi', 'm': Merge current branch into target branch, push to remote and back to source branch.
-- 'delete-branch', 'db': Delete current branch on local and remote.
+- 'branch-delete', 'bd': Delete current branch on local and remote.
 - ...

 ## 🏁 Getting Started <a name = "getting_started"></a>